smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/BUILD_MODEL_SYNTAX.md

 FROM titanic_train
 ```

-!!! note "AI models that can be used with '__BUILD MODEL__ statement'"
+!!! note "AI Models That Can Be Used with '__BUILD MODEL__ Statement'"
     - AutoML Classification model - AutomlClassifier
     - AutoML Regression model - AutomlRegressor
     - ConvNeXT Model - ConvNeXt_Tiny, ConvNeXt_Base